 This award is for work that exhibits power to influence public opinion in what the cartoonist believes to be the right direction, plus good drawing, striking effect, and effective use of humor.
 The competition is opened to editorial cartoonists of newspapers and magazines whose work was published between Sept.
 1, 2013 and Sept.
 1, 2014.

 Entries will only be accepted through our online application form.
-The deadline to submit 2013 applications was Tuesday, October 15, 2013.
-Winners will be announced shortly.
+The deadline to submit 2014 applications is 5pm EDT, Wednesday, October 15, 2014.
+CLICK HERE to submit an application

 The Houston Chronicle2011